 At Phillips Law Group we are dedicated in helping injured workers fight for their right to fair and just compensation and have been representing clients throughout Arizona for more than thirty years.
 Our main office is located in Phoenix, Arizona and we proudly serve the surrounding areas, including:

 and many more.
-To speak with one of our knowledgeable attorneys about your workplace accident, call or text 1-800-706-3000.
+To speak with one of our knowledgeable attorneys about your workplace accident, call 1-800-706-3000 .
 Our intake staff members are available 24 hours a day, 7 days a week to take your call to discuss the preliminaries of your claim.

 If you would prefer to contact us online, fill out the FREE CASE REVIEW form at the top right hand corner of this page your information will remain strictly confidential.